1729

 Chart.Point (taxicabnumbers,"TaxiCabNumbers","TaxiCab Number")

-above chart is showing distribution of result of numbers which are fulfilling above condition.
+The above chart is showing the distribution of the result of numbers which are fulfilling the above condition.

 let taxicabnumbersX = pairValues